MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mail-settings.md

 1. In the Microsoft 365 Defender portal, select **Settings** > **Cloud Apps** > **System** > **Mail settings**.

     ![Screenshot of the Mail settings tab.](media/mail-settings/email-settings.png)

-1. Under **Email sender identity**: Microsoft Defender for Cloud Apps always sends the notifications using the default settings.
+    The **Default settings** option is always selected for the **Email sender identity**, and Defender for Cloud Apps always sends notifications using the default settings.

 1. For the **Email design**, you can use an html file to customize and design the email messages sent from the system.
 The html file used for your template should include the following things: